About

 -

 Alicia M Chen, Kartik Chandra, and Rebecca Saxe.
-Computational models of
+Computational

-social cognition should incorporate social relationships as core
+models of social cognition should incorporate social

-primitives.
-Commentary on Thomas, A. J. Behavioral and Brain Sciences,
+relationships as core primitives.
+Commentary on Thomas, A. J.

-in press.
+Behavioral and Brain Sciences, in press.

 -

-Alicia M Chen*, Matthias Hofer*, Moshe Poliak, Roger Levy, and Noga
+Alicia M Chen*, Matthias Hofer*, Moshe Poliak, Roger Levy, and

-Zaslavsky.
+Noga Zaslavsky.

-Discrete and systematic communication in a continuous signal-meaning
+Discrete and systematic communication in a continuous

-space.
+signal-meaning space.
 Journal of Language Evolution, 2025.

-[Hurford prize for best student oral presentation, Evolang XV]
+[Hurford prize for best student oral presentation, Evolang

 -

-Alicia M Chen, Andrew Palacci, Natalia Vélez, Robert D Hawkins*, and
+Alicia M Chen, Andrew Palacci, Natalia Vélez, Robert D Hawkins*,

-Samuel J Gershman*.
+and Samuel J Gershman*.

 A hierarchical Bayesian model of adaptive teaching.
 Cognitive Science, 2024.